MrOnak/avr_logicanalyzer/Readme.md

 # Atmel ATTiny2313 8 channel logic analyzer

-This is the hardware component of a very barebones 8 channel logic analyzer that pumps out the 8 logic values out via serial.
+This is the hardware component of a very bare-bones 8 channel logic analyzer that pumps out the 8 logic values out via serial.
 A serial2USB converter is assumed to be hooked to the SERIAL pins on the circuit diagram.